bibekpuri/firstproject/README.md

 # firstproject

-This is our first oriject
+This is our first priject

+this is created for educational purpos only please dont try this at home.